-Trip caps complement, but do not duplicate, other commute transportation demand management strategies included in the off-model analysis, such as the commuter benefits ordinance (CBO).
-These other strategies act as "carrots" that provide employees with alternatives to driving and give commuters incentives to use them; trip caps are a "stick" that require employers to reduce trips by employees or face fines.
+Trip caps complement, but do not duplicate, other commute transportation demand management strategies included in the off-model analysis, such as the Commuter Benefits Ordinance (CBO).
+These other strategies act as "carrots" that provide employees incentives to use sustainable commute modes; trip caps are a "stick" that require employers to reduce trips by employees or face fines.
 Trip caps also apply to different employers than other TDM strategies; for example the CBO applies to all employers with 50+ employees throughout the Bay Area whereas trip caps apply to all new businesses, regardless of size, in designated employment areas.
 In order to implement trip caps across the region, MTC is considering offering assistance to local governments through its existing planning grant programs.

-Off-model analysis is necessary to capture $CO_2$ reductions from trip caps because MTC's last travel survey, which informs its model, was conducted in 2010, and does not capture the impacts of new strategies that change travel behavior such as this one.
+Off-model analysis is necessary to capture CO2 reductions from trip caps because MTC's last travel survey, which informs its model, was conducted in 2010, and does not capture the impacts of new strategies that change travel behavior such as this one.
 These strategies might be captured by a future model once they have been implemented to the extent that they influence people's behavior in a way that can be captured by the travel surveys, and once the model framework has been altered to include inputs that represent the presence of behavior change strategies.

-Estimating $CO_2$ reductions due to trip caps involves multiplying the number of employees affected by trip caps by the average reduction in vehicle trips for employees subject to caps, and then converting the result to $CO_2$ reductions.
+Estimating CO2 reductions due to trip caps involves multiplying the number of employees affected by trip caps by the average reduction in vehicle trips for employees subject to caps, and then converting the result to CO2 reductions.